tachyon-beep/kaslite/docs/cifar/cifar_setup.md

        --problem_type cifar10 \
        --input_dim 3072 \
        --hidden_dim 512 \
-       --blend_steps 200 \
+       --graft_steps 200 \
        --shadow_lr 0.001 \
        --batch_size 128 \
        --train_frac 0.8 \
        --device cuda
    ```

    This command specifies the CIFAR-10 problem, sets the flattened input dimension, a larger hidden layer, and uses GPU.
-Adjust `--blend_steps`, `--shadow_lr` etc. as needed.
+Adjust `--graft_steps`, `--shadow_lr` etc. as needed.
 The script will download CIFAR-10 automatically (if not present) and begin training.
 It will log progress to the console and to a JSON file in `results/`.

 3. **Monitor output:** The `ExperimentLogger` prints epoch metrics and seed events in real time.
 Results (epoch losses, accuracy, seed state changes) are also saved in `results/<timestamp>.json` and in a CSV log file for seed states.
 At the end, a summary of training and adaptation phases will be printed.